-- Their qualifications and experience should be substantiated. - Our requirements and their responsibilities should be clarified. - They should agree to work within the Guernsey Sports Commissions' policies and procedures, including this Safeguarding Children and Vulnerable Adults policy in which procedures are explained.
+- Their qualifications and experience should be substantiated. - Our requirements and their responsibilities should be clarified. - They should agree to work within the Guernsey Sports Commissions' policies and procedures, including this Safeguarding Children Policy in which procedures are explained.

 Training

 In addition to pre-selection checks, the safeguarding process includes raising awareness through discussion to help staff and volunteers to: